Asiedu Nketia ought to be sacked for his poor showing in court – Wontumi

 Source: My News GH

-The Ashanti Regional Chairman of the New Patriotic Party (NPP), Bernard Antwi Bosiako known among his peers as Chairman Wontumi has called on the leadership of the NDC as a matter of urgency to sack their general secretary.
+The Ashanti Regional Chairman of the New Patriotic Party (NPP) Benard Antwi Bosiako known among his peers as Chairman Wontumi has called on the leadership of the NDC as a matter of urgency to sack their General Secretary.

-According to him, the poor showing of the general secretary for a party like the NDC is an indication that Aseidu Nketia is not worthy to be in that position.
+According to him, the poor showing of the General Secretary for a party like the NDC is an indication that the party’s General Secretary is not worthy to be in that position.

 Wontumi was speaking on ‘Nsempa Fie’ on Kumasi-based Wontumi Television when he made this known.